BrianLipscombe/radiology-outpatient-board/README.md

 * User Stories

 1. Radiology Employee Goals
-    - Register a username and password
+    - Register a username and password.
-    - Log in
+    - Log in.
-    - Add outpatient orders from hardcopies in fax basket, including modality, patient name, exam description, date, time, any pertinent comments, and indicate whether the exam is urgent or not
+    - Add outpatient orders (from hard copies possibly in fax print-out basket), including modality, patient name, exam description, date, time, any pertinent comments, and indicate whether the exam is urgent or not.
-    - Edit orders if any information changes
+    - Edit orders if any information changes.
-    - Delete completed orders
+    - Delete completed orders.

 2. Owner Goals
+    - Provide an app that can help the workflow of hospital orders.
     - Allow radiology employees to input, edit, complete, and manage outpatient orders more effeciently.
-    - Ensure only registered staff memnbers have access to the app and is only used within the radiology department to protect patient information.
+    - Ensure only registered staff members have access to the app and is only used within the radiology department to protect patient information.
-    - Allow users to create new profiles.
+    - Allow users to create new profiles after initial registration.

 * Design

 1. Color Scheme

-    - Black is used for each collapsible header because in some hospitals radiology teams wear black scrubs to quickly differentiate from other hospital staff members.
+    - Black is used for each collapsible header because in some hospitals radiology teams wear black scrubs to be quickly differentiated from other hospital staff members.
-    - White with a bit transparency is used to add contrast against the black headers.
+    - White, with a bit transparency is used to add contrast against the black headers.
     - Red is used in the top navbar to mimic the hospital's red exterior signage.
     - Blues are used in some text and buttons to contrast the urgency of red, to bring a form of aesthetic balance.